java.netProvides the classes for implementing networking applications.

 URLis the class representing a Universal Resource Locator, which is both an older concept for URIs and a means to access the resources.

 URLConnectionis created from a URL and is the communication link used to access the resource pointed by the URL.
-This abstract class will delegate most of the work to the underlying protocol handlers like http or ftp.
+This abstract class will delegate most of the work to the underlying protocol handlers like http or https.

 HttpURLConnectionis a subclass of URLConnection and provides some additional functionalities specific to the HTTP protocol.